 Every city has iconic foods that all industry pros should try.
-For Boston and the surrounding area, that means plenty of chowder, lobster rolls, steamers (a.k.a. “chow-dah,” “lob-stah rolls” and “steam-ahs” if you want to sound local), scrod, cod, and whole belly fried clams.
+For Boston and surrounding areas, that means plenty of chowder, lobster rolls, steamers (a.k.a. “chow-dah,” “lob-stah rolls” and “steam-ahs” if you want to sound local), scrod, cod and whole belly fried clams.

 But to optimize time, you’ll need to maximize your visit and appetite to inspire your business.
-We’re here to help with some of our favorite places to eat in Boston.
+We’re here to help with some of the best places to eat in Boston.

 Fresh and simple typically prevail.
 If you’re unsure about a lobster roll lightly dressed in mayonnaise or one tossed in clarified butter, order both.

-But if the sky is clear and the temperature is warm, hightail it about 2.5 miles north of Logan International Airport to Winthrop, MA and knock out your seafood fix at Belle Isle Seafood.
-Along with solid sea critters, this no-frills, cash-only joint has ample outdoor seating and some of the best views of the Boston skyline.
+But if the sky is clear and the temperature is warm, hightail it about 2.5 miles north of Logan International Airport to Winthrop, Massachusetts, and knock out your seafood fix at Belle Isle Seafood.
+Along with solid sea critters, this no-frills, cash only joint has ample outdoor seating and some of the best views of the Boston skyline.

 Several neighborhoods will draw you in, notably Chinatown for dim sum (China Pearl is your best bet), the North End for Italian food and Newbury Street for high-end shoppers.
 Boston restaurants first made waves about 20 years ago in the South End, when the neighborhood started gentrifying and Barbara Lynch opened B&G Oysters and The Butcher Shop.
 In fact, you could make your trip all about Barbara Lynch by checking out each of her restaurants, including Menton, her award-winning French and Italian hybrid.
 You’ll emerge with a good sense of what it looks like to run five restaurants and a catering business.

-In recent years, some of the most notable restaurants have opened in the neighboring cities of Cambridge and Somerville, MA.
+In recent years, some of the best restaurants have opened in the neighboring cities of Cambridge and Somerville, Massachusetts.
 Take lessons in comfort food at Highland Kitchen, find proof that a little bit of everything works at Juliet, and discover solid takes on local Mexican and Italian at La Brasa and Fat Hen, all in Somerville.